-People often talk about having the flu (influenza) when they come down with a cold.
-Yet the two illnesses progress in very different ways and also typically have different signs and symptoms.
+People ofte n talk about having the flu (influenza) when they come down with a cold.
+Yet the course of these two illnesses is very different and they also typically have different signs and symptoms.

-Cold and flu treatments mainly aim to relieve symptoms.
-The only medicines available that fight directly against the flu viruses can at most reduce the time someone is ill.
+Colds and the flu do have one thing in common, though: The treatment for both focuses on relieving the symptoms.
+The only medicines that target the flu viruses directly can at most slightly reduce the time you are ill.
 But a number of things can be done to avoid infection in the first place.

-Many symptoms of “real” flu – also called influenza - are similar to those of a common cold.
-They might include fever, headache, joint pain, and a stuffy or runny nose.
-But flu usually affects the entire body, and not just the airways.
-It typically starts quite suddenly with very intense symptoms.
+Many symptoms of “real” flu are similar to those of a common cold.
+They might include fever, a headache, joint pain, and a stuffy or runny nose.
+But flu usually affects the entire body rather than just the airways.
+It typically starts suddenly with very severe symptoms.
 These usually improve a lot within one week.
-You might have a cough or feel exhausted for longer, though.
+Coughing and exhaustion may last longer, though.

 Flu symptoms include: